 If that sounds promising, try Zendo for free to see how it fits your business!

 Keep from $120 up to $588 in your pocket switching from Wix Ascend to Zendo and get a free, lifetime access to a modern client portal that makes it easy to sell your services.

-And if you want to jump in head first, go for the paid plan to gain even more, connect your own website, remove Zendo branding, and gain even more automations to further ease your work life.
+And if you want to jump in head first, go for the paid plan to gain even more, including subscriptions, the possibility to connect your own domain, remove Zendo branding, and gain even more automations to further ease your work life.